sam-pop/ReactDeploymentGuide/README.md

       }
       ```

-3. On the _root_ directory of your react app run the following command: `npm run deploy`
+3. In the _root_ directory of your react app run the following command: `npm run deploy`

   Make sure the build process is completed without any errors, your should see something similar to this in your terminal: